DoinkOink/Mod-Configuration-Menu-Road-To-Vostok/ModWorkshop Description.md

 None right now :)

 # {#3498db}(Changelog)
+### v1.1.1
+* Fixed a bug where the MCM folder, that holds the config files for mods, is never initially created by the mod.
+This would cause mods using MCM not to be able to create config files correctly.
+	* Thank you to DeleteBeliever for reporting this and helping me debug the issue.
 ### v1.1.0
 * Removed all overrides to scripts using `class_name`
 	* Oldman's Immersive Overhaul and MrJacket's Demo Overhaul are now compatible because of this change